Julio Le Parc

-Julio Le Parc (born September 23, 1928) is an Argentina-born artist who focuses on both modern op art and kinetic art.
+Julio Le Parc (23 September 1928 – 30 May 2026) was an Argentine-born artist who focused on both modern op art and kinetic art.
 Le Parc attended the School of Fine Arts in Argentina.
-A founding member of Groupe de Recherche d’Art Visuel (GRAV) and award-winning artworks, he is a significant figure in Argentine modern art.
+A founding member of the Groupe de Recherche d’Art Visuel (GRAV) and creator of award-winning artworks, he remains a significant figure in the history of Argentine modern art.
 He was bestowed the Konex Award from Argentina in 1982 and 2022.

-Life
+Background

-Julio Le Parc was born into a family of limited economic means.
+Julio Le Parc was born on 23 September 1928 in Mendoza, Argentina, into a family of limited economic means.
 At age thirteen he moved with his mother and brothers to Buenos Aires.
 While there he attended the School of Fine Arts and showed growing interest in artistic avant-garde movement in Argentina.

 A precursor of Kinetic Art and Op Art, founding member of Groupe de Recherche d’Art Visuel and recipient of the Grand Prize for Painting at the 33rd Venice Biennale in 1966, Julio Le Parc is a major figure in modern art history.
 The socially conscious artist was expelled from France in May 1968, after participating in the Atelier Populaire and its protests against major institutions.

-He currently lives and works in Cachan, France.
+Le Parc later lived and worked in Cachan, France.
+He died in Paris on 30 May 2026, at the age of 97.

 Career

 Early

-Julio Le Parc found an interest in art at the age of thirteen when it was evident that, while he was a mediocre student, he was exceptional at sketching portraits and illustration cards.
+Le Parc found an interest in art at the age of thirteen when it was evident that, while he was a mediocre student, he was exceptional at sketching portraits and illustration cards.
 His environment, mainly being the School of Fine Arts significantly influenced the early part of his career.
 While there he attended night classes while working full-time.
 Le Parc took a special interest in the avant-garde artistic movements in Argentina: Movement of Arte Concreto Invencion.
 After attending the School for four and a half years he decided to leave the school and the area.
-He decides to go travel the country, not speaking to his family for eight years.
-He later returns to the Academy of Fine Arts, where he takes an active role in student movement groups.
-Julio Le Parc graduated from the Academy of Fine Arts with Luis Wells and Rogelio Polesello.
-After returning, in 1958 Le Parc received a grant from the French Cultural Service to go to Paris, France.
-Much of his early career was committed to painting, engraving and creating monotypes.
+He decided to go travel the country, and did not speak to his family for eight years.
+He later returned to the Academy of Fine Arts, where he took an active role in student movement groups.
+Le Parc graduated from the Academy of Fine Arts with Luis Wells and Rogelio Polesello.
+After returning, in 1958 Le Parc received a grant from the French Cultural Service to go to Paris.
+Much of his early career was committed to painting, engraving, and creating monotypes.
 However, in 1959 Le Parc begins his experimentation with image produced by light multiplied by layers of planes of Plexiglas.
-Le Parc participated in his first exhibition, Bienal de Sáo Paulo in Sáo Paulo, Brazil in 1957.
+Le Parc participated in his first exhibition, Bienal de São Paulo in São Paulo, Brazil, in 1957.